Chapter 5 of 11

 Hiring for Hypergrowth

 At 3x growth per year, hiring is your main bottleneck.
-Every week you can't fill a role is lost output.
+Every week you cannot fill a critical role is lost output, delayed features, and missed market opportunities.
+But hiring fast without hiring well creates a different problem: cultural dilution, decreased productivity, and the management overhead of dealing with mis-hires.

 The Hiring Velocity Equation